-Could Wipe Out 90% of Some
+ELECIRONICS Could Wipe Out 90% of Some Clerical Jobs

-A top business economist has predicted that electronic computors could replace up to 90 per cent of clerical workers in some areas of the economy.
+A top business economist has predicted that electronic compuof clerical workers in some areas of the economy,

-A. James Meigs, business econ-omist for the Federal Reserve Bank of St. Louis, made the estimate.
-A survey, he reported, showed that the use of electronic computors could reduce clerical labor and space in the Chicago metropolitan area by 25 per cent.
+A. James Meigs, business econ-omist for the Federal Reserve Bank of St. Louis, made the estimate, A survey, he reported, showed that the use of electronic computors could reduce clerical labor and space in the Chicago metropolitan area by 25 per cent.